JaW02/term_subscription_project/README.md

 The prediction of a bank term subscription for target marketing.

-!!//  This is just the summary of the project, please view the full report 'Term Deposit Prediction Report.docx' for more detail.  \\!!
+This is just the summary of the project, please view the full report 'Term Deposit Prediction Report.docx' for more detail.
+Additionally the code for the project can be found in 'Bank_Term_Deposit_Project.ipynb'

 ## Abstract: